Posted by Tellason on 23rd Dec 2015

 SANFORIZED VS. UNSANFORIZED DENIM

-Sanforized denim has been stretched, fixed and shrunk in length at the mill.
-This is done in order to reduce the amount of shrinkage that can happen after your jeans’ first wash.
+Sanforized denim has been stretched, fixed, and shrunk in length at the mill.
+This is done to reduce the amount of shrinkage that can happen after your jeans’ first wash.
 The result of sanforization leads to 1-3% shrinkage, as opposed to 10% shrinkage with unsanforized (shrink to fit) denim.